rockstor/rockstor-doc/soho.rst

 most systems.
 Soon, the RockStor splash screen should appear beginning the installation process.

+.. _installsetup:

 Installation and Setup
 ----------------------

-If you want to install RockStor on to one of the Hard Drives in the system, there's nothing else but to continue with the installation process as described in :ref:`quickstartguide`.
-But if you like to install it on to a USB flash drive and save a Hard Drive for more data, just plug in a USB flash drive with at least 8 GB capacity and select it as the installation destination as described in :ref:`quickstartguide`.
+If you want to install RockStor on to one of the Hard Drives in the system, just continue with the installation process as described in :ref:`quickstartguide`.
+But if you like to install it on to a USB flash drive, just plug in a USB flash drive with at least 8 GB capacity and select it as the installation destination as described in :ref:`quickstartguide`.
+For pros and cons of this approach, see :ref:`usboverhdd`

 **Note: This USB flash drive is separate and not to be confused with the one mentioned earlier in the document.
 The earlier one can be as little as 1 GB and